mortenson/ripoff/README.md

     user_id: users:uuid(fooBar)
   users:uuid(randomUser):
     id: users:uuid(randomUser)
-    # A number of random generation functions are available outside of the context of
+    # A number of other random generation functions are available for use.
     email: email(randomUser)
 ```